24 Hour Revenge Therapy: Songs

 "Do You Still Hate Me?" is a love song about the aftermath of a relationship; its chorus consists of unanswered questions.
 "West Bay Invitational" talks about a house party and existentialism.
-Discussing the song, Pfahler said him and Schwarzenbach shared an apartment on the top floor, with Bauermeister, Reyes and Hahn in another apartment opposite them.
-In early 1991, the band decided to throw a massive party with various people from bands and labels; Schwarzenbach said aspects of the event ended up in "West Bay Invitational".
-A girl is referenced in the lyrics as being from Oakland, which she was actually from Arkansas.
-She was a friend of Ben Sizemore of Econochrist, who previously toured with Jawbreaker in 1990.
-"Jinx Removing" details a relationship at its end, while trying to compromise in holding it together.
+Keeble said the topic recalled The Great Gatsby (1925) by F. Scott Fitzgerald, placed against an unforgettable caricature of "elitism, division and pretension."
+He compared aspects from these two things, such as people from either side of the Bay Area in the song to the gathering of a crowd from the East Egg and West Egg regions in the book.
+Discussing "West Bay Invitational", Pfahler said he and Schwarzenbach shared an apartment on the top floor, with Bauermeister, Reyes, and Hahn in another apartment opposite them.
+In early 1991, the band decided to throw a massive party, attended by various people from bands, such as Econochrist and Samiam, and labels, like Boner Records and Revolver Distribution.
+Schwarzenbach said aspects of the event and the symbolism of it ended up in "West Bay Invitational".
+A girl is referenced in the lyrics as being from Oakland, when she was actually from Arkansas.
+The person in question was a friend of Ben Sizemore of Econochrist, who previously toured with Jawbreaker in 1990.
+"Jinx Removing" details a relationship at its end while trying to compromise in holding it together.
 Schwarzenbach felt disconnected from his girlfriend, despite them living 20 city blocks apart; Bauermeister said it shared a similar structure to "The Boat Dreams from the Hill".
 Schwarzenbach said it was about the "Santeria cult in domestic American relationships".
 The album's closing track, "In Sadding Around", was known as "New Slow Sad" during its initial live performances.
-The final title comes from a Schwarzenbach's roommate Bob McDonald; Pfahler said that Schwarzenbach asked McDonald what had planned to do one say, to which McDonald responded that he would be "in sadding around all day".
+The final title comes from Schwarzenbach's roommate, Bob McDonald; Pfahler said that Schwarzenbach asked McDonald what he had planned to do one day, to which McDonald responded that he would be "in sadding around all day".
 Discussing the track, Pfahler said that "underneath it all there is this hope, that even with all of this devastation around, your narrator is still saying [positive] things".